+Nursing students are considered "enrolled" when they have been accepted into the nursing program and have registered for and begun their first course.
+The date of enrollment is defined as the 10th day of class for the first semester they start taking courses as a matriculated student.
+This status may change if the student becomes inactive or takes a leave of absence.

-- > Enrollment for all RN students in the W. Cary Edwards School of Nursing will be in effect on completion of the admissions process. - > RN students will have the status of "Enrolled" upon receipt of completed application, license verification and all applicable fees. - > Enrollment in the MSN degree program for students selecting the BSN/MSN option on application will be in effect following the request form and certification for graduation from the BSN degree. - > Program materials will be provided and all students will be given access to advisement services on enrollment. - > An Academic Evaluation will be provided online for students enrolled in nursing.
+Acceptance in the MSN degree program for students selecting the BSNM option on application will be in effect following certification for graduation from the BSN degree.

+Program materials will be provided and all students will be given access to advisement services on acceptance.

+An Academic Evaluation will be provided online for students accepted into the nursing program.

-Enrollment for RN students will remain in effect as long as students earn a minimum of 3 credits that apply to their degree or certificate program in each 12-month period.
+Enrollment will remain in effect as long as students earn a minimum of 3 credits at the University that apply to their degree or certificate program in each 12-month period.